 The 5 Biggest mistakes to avoid during a Washroom Refurbishment (and 5 others to be aware of)

-A Commercial Washroom Refurbishment is a complex project involving Design, Hardware, Plumbing, Electrics, Flooring and Regulations making it prone to errors that can cause long-term problems.
+A Commercial Washroom Refurbishment is a complex project involving Design, Hardware, Plumbing, Electrics, Flooring and Regulations, making it prone to errors that can cause long-term problems.

 Here are the 5 biggest mistakes in a bathroom refurbishment, followed by 5 others to be aware of.

-1. Initial Cost Savings cost more over time
+1. Initial cost savings cost more over time

-Skipping Solid Grade Laminate (SGL) for High Pressue Laminate (HPL) or traditional Melamine Faced Chipboard (MFC) are an obvious cost saving but cubicles and Wash Trough Frames in wet or damp environments causes wood fibres in MFC and HPL deteriorate.
-For more information, read our Articel Differences between SGL, HPL and MFC.
+For example, skipping Solid Grade Laminate (SGL) in favour of High Pressure Laminate (HPL) or traditional Melamine Faced Chipboard (MFC) is an obvious cost-saving measure, but cubicles and Wash Trough Frames in wet or damp environments can cause the wood fibres in MFC and HPL to deteriorate.
+For more information, read our Article, "Differences between SGL, HPL, and MFC."

 2. Overengineering

-At the other end of the scale is the temptation to overengineer a Washroom – does your Washroom really need a top end Dyson Airblade Hand Dryer?
+At the other end of the scale is the temptation to overengineer a Washroom – does your Washroom really need a top-end Dyson Airblade Hand Dryer?
 Maybe, but only if the rest of the fittings are of equal specification.

 Commercial Washrooms Ltd can help match functionality with style.